PATHIMASANGEETHA/OIBSIP/README.md

-# 📚 MyLibrarySystem - Java Console Project
+# 📚 MyLibrarySystem - Oasis Infobyte Java Internship Task 1

 This is a simple Library Management System using Java.
 It allows you to:
 - Add books